Benefits of Group DIR Floortime Therapy Sessions

 By following the child’s lead, therapists can better connect with them, making the learning process more enjoyable and effective.
 This approach also aids in augmenting social interaction and communication, allowing children with ASD to thrive in a supportive setting [1].
 Proponents recommend frequent, short sessions—typically 20 minutes each, for six to ten sessions per day—to maximize engagement and promote consistent learning experiences while involving family members to facilitate skill generalization [2].

 As parents and caregivers consider the benefits of group DIR Floortime therapy sessions, focusing on skill progression and child-led interactions can lead to positive outcomes for children with autism.
-For more insights into progress tracking in this therapy, refer to our article on progress tracking and evaluation in dir floortime.
+For more insights into progress tracking in this therapy, refer to our article on progress tracking and evaluation in DIR floortime.

 Comparing DIR/Floortime and ABA